KyhleOhlinger/Vagrant_Kali/README.md

 ## Configuration Files

-The installation makes use of 2 Ansible playbooks and 2 condifguration file:
+The installation makes use of 2 Ansible playbooks and 2 configuration files:

 | File  | Description  |
 |---|---|